To install and run Flutter, your development environment must meet these minimum requirements:

 flutterin the desired installation location for the Flutter SDK (for example,

-Steps 1 and 2 can be replaced.
-If you don’t want to install a fixed version of the installation bundle.
-The Flutter SDK is free and open source, so you can get the source code from the Flutter repo on GitHub, and change branches or tags as needed.
+If you don’t want to install a fixed version of the installation bundle, you can skip steps 1 and 2.
+Instead, get the source code from the Flutter repo on GitHub, and change branches or tags as needed.
+For example:

 Update your path